 You’ll see on the Phillies Web site and undoubtedly elsewhere that the viewing party of the 2008 World Series film is finally official after a couple of weeks of people hearing about the possibility.
 The announcement came out earlier this afternoon.

 They are screening the film at five theaters beginning at 6:30 p.m. next Monday, Nov.
-24, although what they and Major League Baseball are calling the “Red Carpet Premiere” will cost $25 and take place at The Bridge Cinema De Lux, 4012 Walnut St. (40th Street at Walnut Street).
+24, although what they and Major League Baseball are calling the “Red Carpet Premiere” will cost $25 and take place at The Bridge Cinema De Lux, 4012 Walnut St. (

 Only those who attend that screening will receive a complementary copy of the DVD.
 They also will get to rub elbows with Phillies president David Montgomery, chairman Bill Giles, pitcher Ryan Madson, hitting coach Milt Thompson, broadcasters Harry Kalas and Scott Franzke, and other team executives, ballgirls and the Phanatic.
 All are scheduled to attend.
 That theater, by the way, holds around 465 people.